csutedja/Dell-T3610-OpenCore-Build/README.md

 - https://dortania.github.io/OpenCore-Post-Install/cosmetic/gui.html#setting-up-opencore-s-gui (not needed, just provides a nice boot menu)

 # Extras
-The following tips are not needed and are more based on my own experiences and hardware, so if you run in to these situations look at the following:
+some rambly tips and tricks based on hardware/software complications I've experienced

 ##### Sleep
 After trying for many months I have concluded that proper sleep/wake is just not possible on this computer.
 The system will shut the screen off, enter hibernation, and will be unable to wake back up.
 My partial fix is to make a small script with the _caffeinate_ command that launches at login, which will prevent your system from hibernating, however this could lead to more power usage so use at your own risk.